BenHarrison11/logistic_growth/README.md

 N0 <- 982 #This is the initial population size
-r <- 0.01 #This is the growth rate t <- seq(0, 5000, by = 0.1) #This will give me the sequence of t values that are being calculated from
+r <- 0.01 #This is the growth rate t <- seq(0, 5000, by = 0.1) #This will give me the sequence of t values that are being inputted into
-#the equation
+#the function

 #Storing the output values from my function (with 't' input values)

 Exponential_size <- exponential_growth(t)

-#Creating a data frame
+#Creating a data frame from my function inputs and outputs

 Exponential_df <- data.frame(
-  x = t,
+  t = t,
-  y = Exponential_size
+  Nt = Exponential_size
 )

 exponential_growth_plot <- ggplot(aes(t,Nt), data = Exponential_df) +